acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 **What Makes ROS2 Different from ROS1**

-ROS2 (Robot Operating System 2) represents a complete redesign from its predecessor, addressing fundamental limitations while preserving the modular philosophy that made ROS1 successful.
+ROS2 Humble (Robot Operating System 2) represents a complete redesign from its predecessor, addressing fundamental limitations while preserving the modular philosophy that made ROS1 successful.

 **Core Architectural Components of ROS2:**